Form 12PV (PDF 164 KB)

 Requests for urgency

-Immediate delivery of the replacement certificate of title is not available.
+Immediate delivery of the replacement Certificate of Title is not available.
 Requests for urgency will not be considered.
-Expected time for processing of the application is approximately two working days providing the application proves to be in order for registration.
+Current timeframes for the processing of dealings can be found on the NSW LRS website.

 Staff processing information